Brand Name: Amaryl

 - Fluid retention, which may exacerbate or lead to heart failure, may occur

-- Combination use with insulin and use in congestive heart failure NYHA Class I and II may increase risk of other cardiovascular effects
+- Combination use with insulin and use in congestive heart failure NYHA Class I and II may increase the risk of other cardiovascular effects

 - Dose-related edema, weight gain, and anemia may occur